DrPandemic/aigar.io/clients/python/README.md

 `python ./play.py`

 ## Joining your private Game
-The private game need to already exist.
+The private game needs to already exist.
 `python ./play.py --join-private` or `python ./play.py -j`

 ## Creating and joining your private game